Garmin adds Training Load Ratio and Chronic Load

 Garmin Chronic Load (Currently Ill)

-Garmin to add Training Load Ratio and Chronic Load (former is Imminent)
+Garmin to add Training Load Ratio and Chronic Load

-The Garmin Forerunner 965 Review is Now Live
+The Garmin Forerunner 965 Review is now live

 First Up – What’s New